great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 **`ColumnMapExpectations`** are one of the most common types of [**Expectation**](../../../reference/expectations/expectations.md).
 They are evaluated for a single column and ask a yes/no question for every row in that column.
 Based on the result, they then calculate the percentage of rows that gave a positive answer.
 If the percentage is high enough, the Expectation considers that data valid.

-This guide will walk you through the process of creating a custom ColumnMapExpectation.
+This guide will walk you through the process of creating a custom `ColumnMapExpectation`.

 <Prerequisites>